ibrahimabba/pipeline/README.md

 ## Description

-Pipline is a platform or ecosystem to discover, connect, and collaborate with developers or engineers on the African continent.
+This is the backend for the project Pipeline.

-As companies find it hard to hire the right talent with the specific skill sets required, this platform aims to provide solution to this hiring problem.
+As companies find it hard to hire the right talent with the specific skill sets required, this project aims to provide solution to this hiring problem.
+Pipeline is a platform or ecosystem to discover, connect, and collaborate with developers or engineers on the African continent.

 ## Installation